galopago/misistemita/c-breakouts/c06/README.md

 ## Usage example #1

-LiFePo4 battery charger, ESP32 module for WiFi advertizing of charge finished.
+LiFePo4 battery charger connected to an ESP32 module, for advertising via WiFi when charging is completed.

 All components wired                                |Ready to enclose                                 |
 ----------------------------------------------------|-------------------------------------------------|